DataBiosphere/terra-azure-relay-listeners/README.md

 `listener.corsSupportProperties.preflightMethods` Methods that we support CORS.
 Default to `OPTIONS, POST, PUT, GET, DELETE, HEAD, PATCH`.

+### Sam Inspector config options

+By using the Sam Checker inspector, the Listener can be configured to allow access only for users that have write access to a specific Sam resource.

+`listener.samInspectorProperties.samUrl`: URL to the Sam instance we should talk to

+`listener.samInspectorProperties.samResourceId`: The id of the Sam resource to check access to

+`listener.samInspectorProperties.samResourceType`: The type of the Sam resource to check access to.
+Defaults to `controlled-application-private-workspace-resource`, which corresponds Leo-managed resources.

 ## Running Jupyter Notebooks

 To enable access to a Jupyter Notebooks server instance via Azure Relay using the listener,